New Glenn: Manufacturing

 The main assembly of the New Glenn launch vehicle will occur in the Blue Origin rocket manufacturing facility in Florida, near Launch Complex 36 (LC-36) which the company leased from Spaceport Florida.
 Launch Complex 36 (LC-36) has hosted more than 100 launches, formerly launching the Atlas II and Atlas III rockets.

 Tooling and equipment for the factory began to be ordered and built in 2015.
 In July 2018, the build of the largest device, a 16 m tall × 41 m long × 13 m wide Ingersoll "Mongoose" cryogenic-tank and fairing fabrication machine, was completed after a three-year design/build process.
 It was to be installed in the Florida facility in Exploration Park later in 2018.
-As of September 2018, Blue Origin had invested over US$1 billion in its Florida manufacturing facility and launch site, and stated it intended to spend much more going forward.
+As of September 2018, Blue Origin had invested over $1 billion in its Florida manufacturing facility and launch site, and stated it intended to spend much more going forward.

 Launch services

 Blue Origin planned as of 2018 to offer both single-payload dedicated flights and, after the fifth launch, dual-manifesting of large communications satellites to be transported to geostationary transfer orbit (GTO).
-All contracted launches from the start will feature a reusable first-stage, so just like the practice in commercial aircraft transport, landing conditions can affect the timing and flight parameters of a launch.
-Following the inaugural launch of New Glenn in January 2025, with successful attainment of orbital payload placement but failure to land the booster stage, future launches are on hold while Blue and the FAA conduct a mishap investigation of the unsuccessful booster return.
+All contracted launches from the start will feature a reusable first stage, so just like the practice in commercial aircraft transport, landing conditions can affect the timing and flight parameters of a launch.

 Launch service customers

 By 2018, Blue Origin had contracts in place with four customers for New Glenn flights.
 Eutelsat, Thailand startup mu Space Corp and SKY Perfect JSAT have geosynchronous orbit communications satellite launches planned after 2020, while internet satellite constellation fleet operator OneWeb had an agreement by 2018 for five launches.

 In January 2019, Telesat signed a multi-launch contract "to launch satellites for its future low-Earth-orbit broadband constellation on multiple New Glenn missions" and thus is Blue Origin's fifth customer.

 In 2022, Amazon announced that it had contracted 12 flights of New Glenn, with an option for 15 more, for deployment of the Kuiper satellite constellation.

 In February 2023, NASA announced that it had selected Blue Origin to launch the ESCAPADE spacecraft to Mars.
 In May 2024, it was announced the spacecraft had reached substantial completion in preparation for launch later in the year; however NASA subsequently moved the ESCAPADE payload from the first flight of New Glenn to a later flight of the rocket.

+New Glenn during is third mission (NG-3), launching BlueBird 7.

 In November 2024, AST SpaceMobile selected Blue Origin to launch some of its Block 2 satellites.
+This launch in April 2026 resulted in a failure of the satellite deployment due to the upper stage malfunction of the New Glenn.

+In April 2025, Space Systems Command awarded a National Security Space Launch Phase 3 Lane 2 contract to Blue Origin.
+As the third provider, Blue Origin is projected to be awarded 7 flights, with an anticipated value of $2.4 billion.